don1138/blender-qle/README.md

 **1.5.4**
    + Bugfix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection
-   + Reconnect Light to Target if disconnected
+   + Bugfix: Reconnect Light to Target if disconnected
    + Add INFO message alerts for when button click returns no result